-Whether you choose to take a few quiet moments together to feed during a lull in your family session or if you decide to invest in a breastfeeding photoshoot specifically to document your breastfeeding journey, I can be there to capture your connection in a relaxed and candid way.
+Whether you choose to take a few quiet moments together to feed during a lull in your family session, incorporate some breastfeeding images into your newborn shoot or if you decide to invest in a breastfeeding photoshoot specifically to document your breastfeeding journey, I can be there to capture your connection in a relaxed and candid way.
 A breastfeeding photoshoot with me is designed to reflect the individuality of your authentic breastfeeding relationship, capturing those looks of love, the hair twiddling, skin pinching, foot waving and face grabbing as they happen naturally!
 Those beautifully ‘imperfect’ moments are the ones that will mean the most when you look back on your photos in years to come.

 Including a few breastfeeding photos in a first birthday or six month milestone lifestyle session can be a great way to mark your breastfeeding milestones, or why not spend a few moments breastfeeding your little one during your motherhood mini shoot?

 What should I wear for a breastfeeding photoshoot?

 My three top tips for deciding on an outfit for your breastfeeding photoshoot are: